holyavkin/Public/codex.md

 This document was started in [August of 2016](https://github.com/spiritualcoach/Public/commit/c99899e11d49a471ba31857320fd76245c2e39ab) as a result of an following VIP coaching on Coach.me.

 ### Codex vitae
 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
 If I lost all of my memories somehow, this could be something that helped me remember who I am.
+Also it's a good message to my kids, so they can see the evolution of my vision.

 ### Quality time
 My own Codex Vitae's first chapter could possibly be about quality time and its role as the primary ends (and means) for a life well lived.
 There are 3 kinds of quality time that I want to seek out.
 The first is quality time with myself.
 Find my favorite ideas, core interests, and people that I can connect deeply with.
 The second is quality time with those favorite ideas and core interests, and the third is quality time with those people I can connect deeply with.
 They each feed into each other: I can't really connect deeply with others until I know myself sufficiently well; often times interests are strengthened by having people I can connect with and share with.
 It seems pretty ungameable to me.
 Seek quality time with myself, my interests, and others and I won't regret anything on my death bed.